inbo/data-publication/datasets/vis-inland-occurrences/metadata.md

 ### Study extent description

-Over 2000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled since 1992.
-In 2001, these locations were consolidated in a monitoring network ("VISmeetnet") of 900 sampling points.
-The geographic coordinates in the dataset are those of the sampling locations.
-Since these do not always represent the actual coordinates of the catch, which may have occurred further up- or downriver, the coordinateUncertaintyInMeters has been set to 250.
+Over 2,000 locations in inland rivers, streams, canals, and enclosed waters in Flanders, Belgium have been sampled, from March to November, since 1992.
+In 2001, these locations were consolidated in a monitoring network (“VISmeetnet”) of 900 sampling points.
+The geographic coordinates in the dataset are those of the defined sampling locations (`dwc:locationID`).
+However, as these coordinates are not always exact the actual coordinates of the catch, which may be located further up- or downriver, the coordinate uncertainty (`dwc:coordinateUncertaintyInMeters`) has been set to 250 meter.

 ### Sampling description

-Sampling methods are standardized and described in Van Thuyne, 2010 and indicated in the data as samplingProtocol.
-Per waterbody, the same method was used for each sampling campaign.
-The default method is electrofishing, but additional techniques such as gill nets, fykes, and seine netting (variable sizes) are used as well.
-Electrofishing was carried out using a 5kW generator with an adjustable output voltage of 300-500V and a pulse frequency of 480Hz.
-The number of electrofishing devices and hand-held anodes used depend on the river width.
-In riverine environments, electrofishing was carried out on both riverbanks in upstream direction.
-When gill nets were used, a set of four monofilament nylon nets was placed.
-All fish were identified, counted, and measured for length and weight (measurement data available upon request).
+Standardized sampling methods were used as described in Belpaire et al. (2000) and Van Thuyne (2010) and are specified in the dataset as `dwc:samplingProtocol`.
+Per water body, the same method was used for each sampling event.
+The default method is electric fishing, but additional techniques such as gill nets, fykes, and seine netting (variable sizes) were used as well.
+Electric fishing was carried out using a 5 kW generator with an adjustable output voltage of 300–500 V and a pulse frequency of 480 Hz.
+The number of electric fishing devices and hand-held anodes used depends on the river width (Belpaire et al. 2000).
+In riverine environments, electric fishing was carried out on both riverbanks in upstream direction.
+All fishes were identified to species level, counted, and their length and weight was measured (measurement data available upon request).

 ### Quality control description

-Strict field protocols where used during the generation of this dataset.
-The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) was used as a guideline for electrofishing and used in support of the EU water framework directive.
+Strict field protocols where used.
+The Manual for Application of the European Fish Index (EFI) (Fame consortium 2004) served as a guideline for electrofishing and was used in support of the EU water framework directive.
+Users of the data can comment on the dataset at <https://github.com/LifeWatchINBO/data-publication/tree/master/datasets/vis-inland-occurrences>

 ### Method step description

-Type: Running freshwaters
-Width: 1.5m
-Depth: <1.30m
+Water type: Running freshwaters (width: 1.5 m, depth: < 1.30 m)
 Method: electrofishing with 1 anode by wading
-Effort: 100m upstream
+Effort: 100 m

-Type: Running freshwaters
-Width: 6m
-Depth: <1.30m
+Water type: Running freshwaters (width: 6 m, depth: < 1.30 m)
 Method: electrofishing with 2 anodes by wading
-Effort: 100m
+Effort: 100 m

-Type: Running freshwaters
-Width: >6m
-Depth: <1.30m
+Water type: Running freshwaters (width: > 6 m, depth: < 1.30 m)
 Method: electrofishing with 2 anodes by wading
-Effort: 250m with 1 anode on each riverbank, 2m from bank
+Effort: 250 m with 1 anode on each riverbank, 2 m from bank

-Type: Running freshwaters: streaming rivers
+Water type: Running freshwaters, streaming rivers (width: > 6m, depth: > 1.30 m)
-Width: >6m
-Depth: >1.30m
 Method: electrofishing with 2 anodes by boat
-Effort: 250m with 2 anodes on each riverbank, 2m from bank
+Effort: 250 m with 2 anodes on each riverbank, 2 m from bank

-Type: Running freshwaters: enclosed waters, canals, slowly running rivers
-Width: >6m
-Depth: >1.30m
+Water type: Canals, slowly running rivers (width: > 6 m, depth: > 1.30 m)
-Method: electrofishing with 2 anodes by boat OR fyke
+Method: electrofishing with 2 anodes by boat AND 2 fykes
-Effort: 250m with 2 anodes on each riverbank, 2m from bank OR 1 fyke for 48 hours parallel on both riverbanks
+Effort: 250 m with 2 anodes on each riverbank, 2 m from bank AND 1 fyke for 48 hours parallel with and on both riverbanks

-Type: Canalized rivers
-Width: >6m
-Depth: >1.30m
+Water type: Canalized rivers with too high conductivity for electrofishing (depth: < 1.30 m)
-Method: high conductivity seine netting
+Method: seine netting
-Effort: 100m, two times complete seine netting
+Effort: 100 m, two times complete seine netting

-Type: Enclosed waters: lakes
-Method: electrofishing OR fyke
+Water type: Lakes
+Method: electric fishing AND fykes
-Effort: 15% of riverbank (minimum 1000m, maximum 2000m) or 100% if perimeter is less than 1000m OR 1 fyke/hectare (minimum 4, maximum 20 fykes)
+Effort: 15% of riverbank (minimum 1000 m, maximum 2000 m) or 100% if perimeter is less than 1000 m AND 1 fyke/hectare (minimum 4, maximum 20 fykes)

 ## Project data

 ### Project title

 VIS - Fish Information System

-### Personnel

-* **Principal investigators**: Jan Breine, Hugo Verreycken
-* **Resource contact, resource creator, metadata provider, point of contact**: Gerlinde Van Thuyne
-* **Content providers**: Daniel Bombaerts, Jan Breine, Jean-Pierre Croonen, Adinda De Bruyn, Franky Dens, Marc De Wit, Linde Galle, Isabel Lambeens, Yves Maes, Gerlinde Van Thuyne
-* **Developer**: Tom De Boeck
-* **Processors**: Dimitri Brosens, Peter Desmet

 ### Funding